Observation of $\Omega(2012)^- \to \Xi(1530)\bar{K}$ and measurement of the effective couplings of $\Omega(2012)^-$ to $\Xi(1530)\bar{K}$ and $\Xi\bar{K}$: Systematic uncertainties

-The masses and widths of $\Lambda$, $\Xi^-$, $\Xi^0$, and $\Xi(1530)^0$ and $\Omega(2012)^-$ mass resolution are fixed in our fit.
-We change masses and widths each by one unit of their uncertainty, refit, and take the difference in yield as the systematic uncertainty.
-Simulation reproduces the resolutions of mass peaks within 10\% in many different systems.
-We enlarge the resolution by 10\% and take the resulting change in the yield as a systematic uncertainty.
-The uncertainties above are added in quadrature to obtain the total uncertainty due to resonance parameters.
+The masses and widths of $\Lambda^0$, $\Xi^-$, $\Xi^0$, and $\Xi(1530)^0$ and the mass resolution of $\Omega(2012)^-$ are fixed in our fit.
+We change the masses and widths each by one unit of their uncertainty, refit, and take the differences in yields as systematic uncertainties.
+Simulation usually understimates the resolutions of mass peaks within 10\%~\cite{052003}.
+We enlarge the resolution by 10\% and take the resulting change as a conservative systematic uncertainty.
+These uncertainties are added in quadrature to obtain a systematic uncertainty due to resonance parameters, 5.3\%.

-The fit model uncertainties are estimated using simulated pseudoexperiments.
-We generate simulated data distributed according to the mass spectra observed in data and fit to them with changed fit ranges and higher-order polynomials to model backgrounds.
-We repeat this numerous times and find that the mean fit result is consistent with the data-fit result.
-This is a cross check for the fit stability.
+Fit-model uncertainties are estimated using simulated pseudoexperiments, with events distributed according to the mass spectra observed in data.
+We repeat this numerous times and find that the mean of the results of these fits is consistent with the fit to data.
+This cross checks the fit's stability.